-The Class Drawing, a semi-projective graphic method developed Quaglia and Saglione in 1990, was used to investigate the child's perception of his "well-being" at school as regards the various aspects of classroom life (the relationship with the teacher, the relationship with classmates, experience with learning and with the himself as student.
-After a preliminary dialog with the entire class in which the children were brought to understand that the "class" is an entity consisting of four main aspects (one's self, classmates, teacher, classroom), the children were told "Draw your class, draw it however you like".
+The Class Drawing, a semi-projective graphic method developed Quaglia and Saglione in 1990, was used to investigate children's perception of their "well-being" at school with regards to the various aspects of classroom life (i.e., the relationship with the teacher, the relationship with classmates, experience with learning and with themselves as students.
+After a preliminary discussion with the entire class in which the children were brought to understand that the "class" is an entity consisting of four main aspects (i.e., one's self, classmates, teacher, classroom), the children were told: "Draw your class, draw it however you like".
 Here again, the children were interviewed individually after finishing their drawings in order to determine what each child had represented and the reasons for any omissions.

-As Quaglia and Saglione (1990) suggest, the drawings were interpreted at the level of content.
-Specifically, a comparison of what was represented in the drawing with the real elements (layout of desks, position of each student, number of classmates and teachers, etc.), was followed by an analysis of how each element of the class was depicted and whether it was omitted, the amount of care taken in representing it, its dimensions, order of appearance, and closeness/distance.
-As Quaglia and Saglione indicate, the forms of devaluation (moving away, reducing size, erasing, adding last, suppressing) are to be interpreted, like silence in oral communication, as attempts at defense and reassurance when faced with distressing and problematic situations to which the child is unable to adapt.
-Conversely, the elements of the class that are represented accurately and valorized (subjects present physically, depicted with care, close, proportionately dimensioned, and drawn first) are interpreted as showing positive affective investment, and the child thus exhibits a relationship of trust in them.
+Following Quaglia and Saglione's (1990) methodology, the drawings were interpreted at content level.
+Specifically, after comparing the contents of the drawing with the real elements of the classroom (i.e., layout of desks, the position of each student, number of classmates and teachers, etc.), we followed with an analysis of how each element of the class was depicted and whether it was omitted, the amount of care taken in representing it, its dimensions, order of appearance, and its closeness/distance.
+According to Quaglia and Saglione (1990), the forms of devaluation (e.g., moving away, reducing size, erasing, adding last, suppressing) are to be interpreted, much like silence in oral communication, as defense mechanisms and attempts at reassurance when faced with distressing and problematic situations to which children are unable to adapt.
+Conversely, the elements of the class that are represented accurately and valorized (e.g., subjects are physically present, depicted with care, close, proportionately dimensioned, and drawn first) are interpreted as showing positive affective investment, and children exhibit a relationship of trust in them.